eliselinc/AD2AT/README.md

 ## AD2AT-MD: Movie Description

-Fine-grained annotation of 10 films from MPII Movie Description dataset.
+Fine-grained annotation of 12 films from MPII Movie Description [4] dataset.
+AD2AT-MD provides alt text for 12 out of the 55 movies in MPII-MD, resulting in 3,607 text-image pairs.

 ####
 To download AD2AT-MD images, you need to request access to MPII-MD dataset: